 I arrive back at the motel as a light afternoon shower is moving in.
 I go inside to change clothes and decompress for a bit.
 Popping open a cold Bohemia, I sit at the foot of the bed and just vegetate for a few minutes.
 Idly glancing out the window I notice a man and a young girl standing together at the far end of the parking lot gazing intently at something.
 This goes on long enough that it stokes my curiosity, so I stick my head out the door to see if I can spot whatever it is that has captured their attention, and am immediately greeted by the sight of the most beautiful, complete rainbow I have ever seen in my entire life.
 Its near end seems impossibly close, appearing to be just across Greene Street.
 It is much larger than I am able to capture in a single frame with my camera, so I hurriedly snap an impromptu panorama, hoping to catch it in its entirety before it fades.
 But there turns out to be no need to rush, and it lasts for probably another fifteen minutes.
 One by one, people emerge from doorways to gaze at it until it seems half the town has turned out.
 There is a small traffic jam as people stop their cars to take pictures of the spectacle.

-“Don’t californicate Colorado,” reads the faded bumper sticker on an ancient International Harvester pickup idling in a parking lot.
+“Don’t californicate Colorado,” reads the faded bumper sticker adorning the rear window of an ancient International Harvester pickup idling in a parking lot off US 550.
 Too late, I think.
 Nearly all the old mining towns have surrendered to the forces of gentrification, morphing one by one into uber high-end resort hubs, glamour destinations for the glitterari looking to rough it in luxurious style.
 Aspen, Vail, Crested Butte, Telluride–all teem with Hollywood royalty and Silicon Valley swells.
 Their lavish, faux-rustic, second and third homes litter the hillsides.
 On any given day in-season, you just might spot Oprah or Brad and Angie strolling by.

 The tide of money laps ever closer to Silverton.
 Ouray, just the other side of Red Mountain, is the latest to succumb.
 Out-of-state developers with deep pockets and big plans bought up all the good properties a while back, promptly tore most of them down, and replaced them with structures more in line with the new order.
 They are easily recognized, constructed as they are in an overdone, faintly tacky ersatz Victorian style, some carpetbagger’s idea of local color.
 As in other gentrified locales, you’d be hard-pressed to find a room in Ouray for less than $200 a night.